scaffold-eth/scaffold-eth/README.md

 > everything you need to build on Ethereum! 🚀

-🧪 Quickly experiment with Solidity using a frontend that adapts to your smart contract:
+🧪 Quickly experiment with Solidity using a frontend that adapts to your smart contracts:

 ![image](https://user-images.githubusercontent.com/2653167/124158108-c14ca380-da56-11eb-967e-69cde37ca8eb.png)